p1ho/Start-Menu-Fix-for-Windows-10-Creator-Update/README.md

     a.
 MAKE BACKUPS OF YOUR START MENU FOLDERS AND OPERATE ON THOSE BACKUPS ONLY, IN CASE THE SCRIPT DOES SOMETHING WRONG.
        I'M NOT RESPONSIBLE IF YOUR START MENU BECOMES MORE MESSED UP.

     b.
+It won't work if you just copy it to the 2 directories because they are protected and it won't allow the script to rename the files

+    c.
 The removed duplicates will be in your recycle bin if you need to recover them.

 1) Create copies of these folders (e.g., to desktop)
 2) Copy this script inside backup 'Start Menu' Folders